c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | <img width="260" alt="Screen Shot 2022-08-30 at 10 30 21 p m" src="https://user-images.githubusercontent.com/24994818/187586517-9f5bc343-3802-45d9-b7dd-f3317fd2067e.png"> | <img width="290" alt="Screen Shot 2022-08-30 at 10 34 52 p m" src="https://user-images.githubusercontent.com/24994818/187587069-9c872643-5b18-4c74-bfe9-0ef22bd7dddc.png"> |

-Now, let0s see some ways of using UML in real-life.
+Now, let's see some ways of using UML in real-life.

 We can quickly draw a diagram to sketch a specific part of a software or a new functionality.
 I did that myself on a numerous occasions.
 Whenever something was unclear, I started to sketch UML diagrams before writing a single line of code.